Skip to content

 Using Test Set Attachments

-You may attach some data to Test Set and use it during test execution.
-It is a convenient way to pass configuration and data files for the test set.
-It may be used as an alternative to defining Spira Configurations.
+You can attach data to a Test Set and use it during test execution.
+This is a convenient way to pass configuration and data files for the test set.
+It can be used as an alternative to defining Spira Configurations.

-You may open test attachment using the %ARTIFACTS% environment variable.
-If this is a standalone test then ARTIFACTS resolves to WORKDIR (framework root).
-When executed from Spira it will be a separate temp folder where RapiseLauncher downloaded everything attached to the Test Set.
+You can open test attachments using the %ARTIFACTS% environment variable.
+If this is a standalone test, then ARTIFACTS resolves to WORKDIR (framework root).
+When executed from Spira, it will be a separate temporary folder where RapiseLauncher downloads everything attached to the Test Set.

 Example Usage: